singh-man/books/crackingTheCoding/13_java.md

 Note that there are some cases in which the finally block will not get executed, such as the following:

 - If the virtual machine exits during try/catch block execution.
-- If the thread which is executing during the try/ catch block gets killed.
+- If the thread which is executing during the try/catch block gets killed.

 **13.3    Final, etc.:** What is the difference between final, finally, and finalize?